drumfreak/dockermon/docs/index.md

 [Multi and Remote host control and monitoring is also possible!](https://drumfreak.github.io/dockermon/dockermon-remote-hosts)

-[Dockermon](https://github.com/drumfreak/dockermon){:target="_blank"} provides you with a blazing fast [React/Next web interface](https://drumfreak.github.io/dockermon/dockermon-frontend) to manage and view your docker system.
-See [Dockermon Features](https://drumfreak.github.io/dockermon/dockermon-features) for more info.
+Dockermon provides you with a blazing fast [React/Next web interface](https://drumfreak.github.io/dockermon/dockermon-frontend) to manage and view your docker system.
+The web interface is secure and meant to be accessed locally.

-[Host Launcher](https://drumfreak.github.io/dockermon/dockermon-host-launcher) (optional) is a companion app to mimic the Launch Terminal, Finder, VS Code functionality of the official Docker Desktop app, Dockermon has a NestJS Host Launcher Companion in the source code you'll download.
-It creates a secure socket connection and launches commands on your local machine such as Launch Terminal to attach to containers, watch logs via terminal and more.
+[Dockermon Host Launcher](https://drumfreak.github.io/dockermon/dockermon-host-launcher) (optional) is a companion app to mimic the launch Terminal, Finder, VS Code functionality of the official Docker Desktop app.
+The Host Launcher is in the source code you'll download here.
+The web interface creates a secure socket connection to the  and launches commands on your local machine such as Launch Terminal to attach to containers, watch logs via terminal and more.

 Read more: